Thesola10/autoblih/README.md

 There is no limit to the number of lines, or the number of ACL for each line.

+### Environment variables

+AutoBlih's behavior can be configured using environment variables.
+The following variables are read:

+- `BLIHFLAGS` - Arguments to be added to calls to `blih`, such as your token.
+- `GITFLAGS` - Arguments to be added to `git clone`.

 ## Requirements

 - `git` to clone the repository once created